ShiyuNee/Awesome-LMs-Perception-of-Their-Knowledge-Boundaries-Papers/readme.md

   > This work explores leveraging LLMs’ internal states to enhance their perception of knowledge boundaries from efficiency and risk perspectives.
 It focuses on: 1) The necessity of estimating model confidence after response generation.
 2) Introducing Consistency-based Confidence Calibration ($C^3$), which evaluates confidence consistency through question reformulation. $C^3$ significantly improves LLMs’ ability to recognize their knowledge gaps.

 - [Arxiv] [Analyzing LLMs’ Knowledge Boundary Cognition Across Languages Through the Lens of Internal Representations](https://arxiv.org/pdf/2504.13816) *Chenghao Xiao et.al.* 18 Apr 2025

+- [EMNLP 2025] [Simple Factuality Probes Detect Hallucinations in Long-Form Natural Language Generation](https://aclanthology.org/2025.findings-emnlp.880.pdf) *Jiatong Han et.al.*

+  > In the model’s **long-form generation**, a probe is trained to detect claim-level hallucinations **using internal states**.
+It is found that this approach achieves comparable performance to sampling-based methods, but with 100 times higher efficiency.

+- [AAAI 2026] [Fine-Tuned LLMs Know They Don't Know: A Parameter-Efficient Approach to Recovering Honesty](https://arxiv.org/abs/2511.12991) *Zeyu Shi et.al.* 17 Nov 2025

 ### Grey-box Investigation